 Meet The Canine Body and Mind Team!

-Beth Belock, DVM has been caring for pets in the Michiana area since 2012.
+Beth Belock, DVM, PCBC-A, has been caring for pets in the Michiana area since 2012.

 Lindsay has had a love for animals since she was young, and began working with them professionally as a staff member at Serenity Pet Spaw in 2021, where she has gained experience working with complex behavioral cases.
 When she got her first personal dog in 2022, she began exploring training for competitive dog sports and is now actively training in Agility, Obedience, Rally, and FastCAT.